mwarning/KadNode/misc/manpage.md

 ### Via TLS

-Typically there are two KadNode instances involved.
+TLS (Transport Level Security) is part of HTTPS.
+There are typically two KadNode instances involved for authentication:

-One node announces a domain, e.g. mynode.p2p.
+One node announces a domain, e.g. `mynode.p2p`.
 The other node looks for the IP address of the announcing node.
 Authentication happens via TLS, which in turn uses X509 certificates.

 ```
 kadnode --announce mynode.p2p --tls-server-cert mynode.crt,mynode.key